Postgraduate Diploma in Applied Building Repair and Conservation

 - Building stone; ceramics; metals; timbers; thatch and mudwall.

-- Building limes and cements; concrete.
+- Building limes and cement; concrete.

 - Heat and moisture; retrofitting for energy performance.